 Introduction to MacedoniaGeneral Information about Republic of Macedonia

 MACEDONIA, the land of myths and legends, lakes, valleys and mountains, sunshine and grapes, wine, dance and song, is situated in the central part of the Balkan peninsula.
-Since 1991, only 1/3 of entire Macedonian territory belongs to the newly independent country The Republic of Macedonia.
 The territory of The Republic of Macedonia is 25.713 square kilometers wide with population of over 2 million people.
-The rest of the Macedonian territory today belongs to Greece, Bulgaria and Albania.

 Although small, Macedonia has had a long and eventful history.
 Alexander the Great and his conquests introduced its name into world history.
-The first Slav educators, Cyril and Methodius, were born and started their work here: their disciple, Kliment, founded the first Slav school in high learning in Ohrid.
+The first Slav educators, Cyril and Methodius, were born and started their work here: their disciple, Kliment, founded the first Slav school of high learning in Ohrid.
 He compiled the alphabet and created the Cyrillic, actually used by many Slav nations.
-However, the Macedonian people and the other nationalities inhabiting The Republic of Macedonia were granted full national freedom and statehood only after peacefully gained independence from the former Republic of Yugoslavia.

-Even town as whole, such as Ohrid, Krusevo, Kratovo, Veles and others, represent matchless urban units of great cultural and historical value.
-Archeological excavations in Macedonia have unearthed numerous tombs and fortifications from the period of Roman rule, as well as entire settlements and towns such as Scupi, Stobi, Heraclea and others, destroyed a long time ago by natural disasters, earthquakes in particular.
+Towns as whole, such as Ohrid, Krusevo, Kratovo, Veles and others, represent matchless urban units of great cultural and historical value.
+Archaeological excavations in Macedonia have unearthed numerous tombs and fortifications from the period of Roman rule, as well as entire settlements and towns such as Scupi, Stobi, Heraclea and others, destroyed a long time ago by natural disasters, earthquakes in particular.

 Macedonia has about 40 thermal springs, and eight spas for the treatment of many diseases.
 The spas Katlanovska, Debarska and Stumicka (Bansko) Banja are completely modern facilities, while the spas Stipska, Kumanovska and Negorska are rapidly being modernized into important therapeutic centres.